PepperDAO/PepperDAO/README.md

 * Stand up a node `npx hardhat node`
 * Deploy using `npx hardhat run scripts/deploy.ts`

+This will also create the abi JSON files and typescript types for the contracts in `web\src\contracts`

-If you are bored of typing `npx hardhat blah blah` all the time, try installing the hardhat shorthand https://hardhat.org/guides/shorthand.html
+If you want to shorten your typing time, instead of `npx hardhat blah blah`, you can just go with `hh blah blah` - try installing the hardhat shorthand https://hardhat.org/guides/shorthand.html

 Tips:

 You could just copy all the sol files in the contracts folder and try them directly in Remix ide.

-**Web App**
+*Web App*

-This is a pretty simple bootstrap code that uses all the best practices (typechain etc).
-To run this, you can just goto the web folder and do `yarn install` and then `yarn run`
+This is a pretty simple bootstrap code that uses the best practices (typechain etc).
+To run this, you can just goto the web folder and do `yarn install` and then `yarn run`.
+A simple wallet based login is implemented using Aragon's use-wallet